 Herpetic stomatitis is viral infection affecting the oral cavity.
 Both children as well as adults can suffer from herpetic stomatitis.
 This condition is characterized by small to sores and ulcers in mouth.
 Herpetic stomatitis is painful condition.
 The microorganism involved in this condition is a type of herpes simplex virus.
 It is a contagious disease.
-Herpetic stomatitis is different from canker sores as it is not contagious.
-Herpetic stomatitis is not completely curable condition but it is self healing after few days of its occurrence.

 Causes of Herpetic Stomatitis:

 The organism responsible for herpes stomatitis is a virus called herpes hominis virus type 1.
 This virus is contagious and spreads from one person to another.
+Children are most likely to get affected but the disease may also occur in adults.

 Symptoms of Herpes Stomatitis: